spotinst/terraform-spotinst-ocean-eks/README.md

 ## Prerequisites

-For `kubectl` to connect and interface properly with your AWS EKS cluster, you have to install and configure the AWS CLI with the `aws-iam-authenticator` component.
+For `kubectl` to connect and interface properly with your [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks) cluster, you have to install and configure the [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/) with the `aws-iam-authenticator` component.
 Instructions on how to install the following components can be found below:

 - [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 - [aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html)